Iser Lubotzky: After the establishment of the Israel state

 After the end of the War of Independence, he served for another short period in staff positions in the IDF but was forced to be released due to his past as a member of the Irgun.
 After his release, he returned to his legal profession, working in the office of Aharon Polonsky.
 Later, he opened an independent office, was active in the Herut movement and served as chairman of the movement's election committee and chairman of its supreme tribunal.
 In that capacity, he served as a judge when three Herut members wrote a letter attacking Begin.
 Lubotzky ruled against the defendants, including Shmuel Tamir, and sentenced them to long-term expulsion from the movement's institutions.
 In the early 1970s, he was appointed attorney general of the Herut movement, and after the establishment of the Likud as its first legal adviser, serving in a voluntary capacity until 1992.
 He was also a member of the Freemasonry and served as president of the Tel Aviv Masonic body.

 Family life

-His parents Alexander and Shoshana and his brother Yitzhak perished in the Holocaust.
+His parents Alexander and Shoshana and his brother Yitzhak were murdered in the Holocaust.
 His sister, Nusia, survived World War II, married Dr. Grisha Dlugi and lived in New York City.
 Iser married Rivka (a member of the Blizovsky family), a Holocaust survivor who had immigrated to Israel, and they had four children.
 Their son, Alex Lubotzky, is a professor of mathematics (Israel Prize in Mathematics, 2018) and has served as a Knesset member.
 Another son, Dr. Yitzhak Lubotzky, became a judge in the Tel Aviv Labor court.
 Their daughter Shoshana Weiler and their son Mordechai Lubotzky are doctors.

 Iser Lubotzky died on 27 February 2009.
 The following words were engraved on his tombstone: “Lawyer and scholar, member of Betar and the Vilna-ghetto's underground, partisan, fighter of the Irgun, and of the national movement in Israel.”